- Crime (C)

 Scams

 Internet romance and financial scams are prevalent in Colombia.
-Review the Department of State’s Protecting Yourself from Scams page and the FBI’s page on scams for information.
+Review the Department of State’s information on scams and the FBI’s page on scams.

 Scammers almost always pose as U.S. citizens who have no one else to turn to.
 Instead of helping, tell them to call the nearest U.S. Embassy or Consulate.
 We can work with local authorities or through other channels to assist them.